 The Experiment Digital participants are 14–19 years old and are currently enrolled in or have not yet completed high school.

-This position requires an average of 10 hours per week between late May and mid-August, including three weeks of Facilitator Training, nine weeks of The Experiment Digital program implementation, and one week of program follow-on responsibilities.
+This position requires an average of 10 hours per week between late April and early-July, including three weeks of Facilitator Training, six weeks of The Experiment Digital program implementation, and one week of program follow-on responsibilities.

 - Facilitate asynchronous online discussions for 25–35 program participants (about one hour per day, with an expected response time of no more than 24 hours to participant posts/communications);